fabiolgc/lakeflow-community-connectors/sources/freshservice/README.md

   - If you have no service request tickets, the `requested_items` table will be empty.
   - Verify that your Freshservice instance has service catalog items being requested.

+- **Missing data for `conversations`**:
+  - `conversations` are nested under tickets.
+  - If your tickets have no notes, replies, or comments, the `conversations` table will be empty or have very few records.
+  - This is normal for tickets that haven't had any discussion or updates.

+- **Include parameter not working for tickets**:
+  - Verify that `include` is listed in `externalOptionsAllowList` in your Unity Catalog connection.
+  - Ensure the `include` parameter is specified in `table_configuration` for the tickets table, not in the connection parameters.
+  - Check that you're using valid include values: `stats`, `requester`, `requested_for`, `onboarding_context`, `offboarding_context`.
+  - The API response may not include these fields if they're not available for certain tickets.

 - **Schema mismatches downstream**:
   - The connector preserves well-defined nested structures (like `address`) as structs.
   - Dynamic fields (`custom_fields`, `planning_fields`, etc.) are stored as JSON strings.